-Forget your daily life-saving coffee doses: spirulina, the ancient superpower algae is here to give a boost to your 2018 – but with some precautions.
+Forget your daily life-saving coffee doses: spirulina, the ancient superpower algae is here to give a boost to your 2018 – The spirulina benefits are great, but with some precautions.

 And if you went a little overboard during Christmas and you’re keen to start 2018 with a post-holiday diet, you should probably know that spirulina could be your best weight-loss buddy.
 This alga can fulfil most of your basic nutritional needs and has an extremely low number of calories; it has also been shown that taking a regular dosage of spirulina 1 hour or so before your meals will help you feel quite full, reduce cravings and curb your appetite.

 Still in post-Christmas mode, if you’re now back at work lacking concentration or feeling tired, you’d be happy to know that the high concentration of amino acids (that help our muscles and regulate our hormones) in spirulina can also reduce fatigue, and support focus and stamina.
 Worthy of note are tryptophan – great for sleep aid and anxiety relief – and phenylalanine, which improves memory and learning (if one of your new year’s resolutions is to learn that foreign language you’ve always wanted to speak…)